Quelklef/lilt/readme.md

 3. The parser which parses Lilt code will be called the "parser".
 4. The parser which parses non-Lilt code will be called the "AST generator" or just "generator".
 5. The Lilt AST will be called the "AST",
-6. The Non-Lilt AST will be called the "generated tree" or "Tree".
+6. The Non-Lilt AST will be called the "generated tree" or "tree".

 As such, a piece of Lilt code is run through a parser and interpreted as a generator which acts on text.